-The LED Keyboard application can be accessed by pressing the Fn plus key (or by clicking LED Keyboard in the Control Center), or from the Windows Start menu detailed led Keyboard Setting.
+The LED Keyboard menu will allow to configure the backlight LED.
+The LED Keyboard application can be accessed by pressing the Fn plus key (or by clicking LED Keyboard in the Control Center), or from the Windows Start menu Led Keyboard Setting.